AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 ## Software Quality

 A healthy open source community understands open participation will result in some bad software.
-Quality and security issues create problems for users and work together to enable increased quality of distributed software.
+Quality and security issues create problems for users and a community must work together to increase the quality of distributed software.
-How a community handles this challenge matters.
+But, how a community handles this challenge matters.

 ### Enabling or Disabling Diversity?